 Car Subscription Services

 Car subscription services offer alternatives to traditional car leases.
-These services are now being offered by several of the major car dealers.
+These services are now offered by several major car dealers.
 Here is how they typically work:

 - Sign up for your first month